 Battle of Ypres (July–November 1917).
 One of those huge, costly and largely

-thousands of British, Australian and Canadian casualties (and hundreds of
+of British, Australian and Canadian casualties (and hundreds of thousands of

-thousands of German casualties), with little change in the strategic situation.
+German casualties), with little change in the strategic situation.
+At the end

-At the end of the battle, and after three months, the Allies had gained just a
+of the battle, and after three months, the Allies had gained just a few miles

-few miles of ground; German forces would subsequently re-take this ground over
+of ground; German forces would subsequently re-take this ground over a couple